 Better Money Decisions, LLC, may transact business only in states in which it is registered, or in which it is excluded or exempted from registration.

-Better Money Decisions, LLC, is currently registered in the State of New Mexico.
+Better Money Decisions, LLC, is currently registered in the states of New Mexico, Arizona, Texas and California.